 Create a new Business

 The Business custom post type is provided by the WP Job Manager plugin, it was renamed to business to better suit the theme.
 Adding a business does not differ much from adding a post.
-The main difference is the Listing Data metabox seen below which provides you with useful custom fields for key business information.
+The main difference is the Business Data metabox seen below which provides you with useful custom fields for key business information.

 The fields are pretty self explanatory regarding the information you need to fill in them.
 However let’s take a closer look at the Map Location and Visible Location ones.
 The map location metabox accepts a precise address and uses Google geolocation API to create the marker on the map, additionally the address will be displayed on the business’ meta info on listings and on its single view.
 If you need to change that displayed text to something else, you can use the Visible location metabox.